FVG Zones with Signals█ OVERVIEW

 Parameter Guide

-Source — Input for HMA — Default: close — Align with your workflow.
+Source — Input data for all calculations.
+Default: close.
+Tip: keep consistent with your chart.

 Reading & Interpretation